sfigg/commercialization-public/docset/customize/unattend/microsoft-windows-snmp-agent-servicevalidcommunitiesvalidcommunity.md

 `ValidCommunity` specifies the community name from which the computer running Simple Network Management Protocol (SNMP) can accept SNMP requests such as GET, SET, GETNEXT, and GETBULK.

 **Note**
-The child elements do not appear in the **Properties** pane of Windows® System Image Manager (Windows SIM) until you add this element to the answer file.
+The child elements do not appear in the **Properties** pane of Windows System Image Manager (Windows SIM) until you add this element to the answer file.

-You can use this setting in core installations of Windows Server® 2008, Windows Server 2008 R2, and Windows Server 2012, by enabling **SNMP-SC** in the Windows® Foundation package.
+You can use this setting in core installations of Windows Server® 2008, Windows Server 2008 R2, and Windows Server 2012, by enabling **SNMP-SC** in the Windows Foundation package.

 ## Child Elements